web-illinois/toolkit/src/components/il-page/README.md

 ```
 Of note:

 1. The `html` element has the `il-toolkit` class.
-This allows the toolkit to adjust the styling of the parts of the page outside of the `il-layout` element, such as the spacing within the `body` element.
+This allows the toolkit to adjust the styling of the parts of the page outside of the `il-page` element, such as the spacing within the `body` element.
 2. The `meta name="viewport"` element is necessary for the component to respond appropriately on different screen sizes.
 3. The `il-page` element is the first element within the `body` element.
 Nesting the page component within other elements can cause the layout to behave unpredictably.

 ## Adding a header and footer

-The page layout has predefined content slots intended for the `il-header` and `il-footer` components.
+The page component has predefined content slots intended for the `il-header` and `il-footer` components.
 Using these content slots ensures that the header and footer are properly identified as ARIA landmarks where appropriate, and that they are positioned correctly with regard to other elements on the page.

 ```html
 <il-page>